Co-op Refinery Complex: Section V Expansion

 Today the Co-op Refinery Complex produces 130,000 bbl/d and covers 800 acres of land in the north east corner of Regina, Saskatchewan.

+Unifor Labour Dispute

+On December 5, 2019, approximately 800 workers at the refinery represented by Unifor Local 594 were locked out shortly after ratifying a vote for a 48-hour strike.
+This was preceded by negotiations for a new contract that stalled in October of that year, with one of the contentious issues being the conversion of the existing Defined Benefit Pension Plan (DBPP) to a Defined Contribution Pension Plan (DCPP), which would require workers to contribute financially to their pensions.
+The lockout lasted for over 6 months, when a new contract was signed on June 22, 2020.

 Explosions, Fires and Accidents

 On October 6, 2011, an explosion occurred in the diesel processing area.
 This caused the site to be evacuated and sent seven people to hospital.
 The fire was expected to reduce the facility's diesel production by about 25 per cent, but did not affect its gasoline-processing operation.
 The refinery was undergoing a major expansion and renovation at the time, which resulted in much higher numbers of personnel on site at the time.
 All of the injured were employed by contractors.
 The explosion was found to be caused by a failure of corroded pipes.
 Consumers Co-operative Refinery Limited pleaded guilty to one of 5 Occupational Health and Safety charges and on May 12, 2015 was fined $280,000 for failing to ensure that work was "sufficiently and competently supervised".
 Fifty-two people had been injured the day of the explosion including 3 seriously.

 There were two large-scale accidents reported in 2012, the first being an explosion on October 6, with an ensuing fire that hospitalized seven persons; the site was again in flames in the middle of May.

 On February 11, 2013 the third major incident in 16 months occurred.
 A fire in the coker of the heavy oil upgrader section of the plant, shortly after midnight, resulted in no injuries.

 On December 24, 2013 the fourth major incident in two years occurred.
 A fire and explosion, the cause of which is still undetermined, could be felt throughout the entire city.
 No injuries were reported and all refinery staff were accounted for.

 Around Midnight on Tuesday March 1, 2016 a rail car containing asphalt rolled, uncontrolled, several kilometers into the city of Regina after it left CCRL property in a runaway condition.
 Neither the City of Regina or Regina Fire and Protective Services were notified by CCRL and were unaware of the event until the following Friday, the same day on which media reports of the event emerged.